electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/understandingrange/_index.md

 The range indicator  base its range on the following data

-- Average consumption on the latest trips
+- Average consumption on the last 100km driven
 - The state of charge (of much is the battery charged)
 - The planned route in the navigation system